mondaycom/monday-graphql-api/packages/api/README.md

 ### Using the types

-The package exports all the types used by the SDK, so you can use them in your code.
+The package exports all the types used by the SDK, so you can use them in your code

 ```typescript
 import { User } from '@mondaydotcomorg/api';